MatteoPierro/adventofcode-2022/README.md

 - [Monkey Math](./test/monkey_math_test.exs)
 - Monkey Map
     - I did it together with my fiance in python, code available [here](https://bitbucket.org/gresalerno/aoc2022/src/master/Day22_Moneky_Map.py).
 Maybe I will do it in elixir as well when I have some spare time.
+- Unstable Diffusion
+    - I did it together with my fiance in python, code available [here](https://bitbucket.org/gresalerno/aoc2022/src/master/Day23_Unstable_Diffusion.py).
+Maybe I will do it in elixir as well when I have some spare time.